 Smart Mini Meal Ideas

-Make an antipasti plate: bring sliced apples, cut carrots, aged cheese, ¼ cup hummus*, and gluten-free crackers.
+- Make an antipasti plate: bring sliced apples, cut carrots, aged cheese, 1/4 cup hummus*, and gluten-free crackers.

-Snack on low sodium popcorn, trail mix, and/or dried fruit.
+- Snack on low sodium popcorn, trail mix, and/or dried fruit.

-Pack a homemade marinated bean salad.
+- Pack a homemade marinated bean salad.

-Bring a wrapped sandwich.
+- Bring a wrapped sandwich.

-Pack 1/3 cup yogurt*, trail mix, and banana.
+- Pack 1/3 cup yogurt*, trail mix, and banana.

-Bring a small avocado and spread on gluten-free bread or crackers.
+- Bring a small avocado and spread on gluten-free bread or crackers.

 *Follow the TSA regulations above for liquids and gels.

-Whether you are on the road or flying into a foreign country, eating out is part of the fun of travel.
-Researching beforehand can alleviate stress when arriving at your final destination.
-However, in life not all things can be planned.
-Below are a few great tips for successful gluten-free dining, wherever you are.
+Whether you are on the road or flying to a foreign country, eating out is part of the fun of travel.
+Researching beforehand can alleviate stress and make for a more enjoyable as well as safe dining experience.

-a.
-Are separate cutting boards, utensils, fryers, and toasters used in order to avoid cross-contamination?
+- Are separate cutting boards, utensils, fryers, and toasters used in order to avoid cross-contamination?

-b.
-Can substitutions be made?
+- Can substitutions be made?
 Corn tortillas in place of flour tortillas or gluten-free tamari in place of soy sauce.

 If your dining experience is a success always thank the staff for accommodating your needs.

-Home Sweet Home:
+Home Sweet Home